-- (E) the product of decision making undertaken by persons who were improperly constituted as a decision-making body, were motivated by an improper purpose, or were subject to disqualification; - (F) based upon a determination of fact clearly vested by a provision of law in the discretion of the agency that is not supported by substantial evidence in the agency record before the court when that record is viewed as a whole.
-For purposes of this subparagraph, the following terms have the following meanings: - (i) "Substantial evidence" means the quantity and quality of evidence that would be deemed sufficient by a neutral, detached, and reasonable person, to establish the fact at issue when the consequences resulting from the establishment of that fact are understood to be serious and of great importance. - (ii) "When that record is viewed as a whole" means that the adequacy of the evidence in the record before the court to support a particular finding of fact must be judged in light of all the relevant evidence in the record cited by any party that detracts from that finding as well as all of the relevant evidence in the record cited by any party that supports it, including any determinations of veracity by the presiding officer who personally observed the demeanor of the witnesses and the agency's explanation of why the relevant evidence in the record supports its material findings of fact. - (G) action other than a rule that is inconsistent with a rule of the agency; - (H) action other than a rule that is inconsistent with the agency's prior practice or precedents, unless the agency has justified that inconsistency by stating credible reasons sufficient to indicate a fair and rational basis for the inconsistency;
+1 (D) based upon a procedure of decision-making process promotive by lay 2 or was taken without following the prescribed procedure or decision-making process; 3 (E) the product of decisionmaking undertaken by persons who were 4 improperly constituted as a decision-making body, were motivated by an improper purpose, or 5 were subject to disqualification; 6 (F) based upon a determination of fact clearly vested by a provision of 7 law in the discretion of the agency that is not supported by substantial evidence in the agency 8 record before the court when that record is viewed as a whole For purposes of this 9 subparagraph, the following terms have the following meanings: 10 (i) "Substantial evidence" means the quantity and quality of evidence that would be deemed 11 sufficient by a neutral, detached, and reasonable person, to establish the fact at issue when the 12 consequences resulting from the establishment of that fact are understood to be serious and of 13 great importance.
+14 (ii) "When that record is viewed as a whole" means that the adequacy of the evidence in the 15 record before the court to support a particular finding of fact must be judged in light of all the 16 relevant evidence in the record cited by any party that detracts from that finding as well as all of 17 the relevant evidence in the record cited by any party that supports it, including any 18 determinations of veracity by the presiding officer who personally observed the demeanor of the 19 witnesses and the agency's explanation of why the relevant evidence in the record supports its 20 material findings of fact.
+21 (G) action other than a rule that is inconsistent with a rule of the agency; 22 (H) action other than a rule that is inconsistent with the agency's prior 23 practice or precedents, unless the agency has stated credible reasons sufficient to indicate a fair

-- (I) the product of reasoning that is so illogical as to render it wholly irrational; - (J) the product of a decision-making process in which the agency did not consider a relevant and important matter relating to the propriety or desirability of the action in question that a rational decision maker in similar circumstances would have considered prior to taking that action; - (K) not required by law and its negative impact on the private rights affected is so grossly disproportionate to the benefits accruing to the public interest from that action that it must necessarily be deemed to lack any foundation in rational agency policy; - (L) based upon an irrational, illogical, or wholly unjustifiable interpretation of a provision of law whose interpretation has clearly been vested by a provision of law in the discretion of the agency; - (M) based upon an irrational, illogical, or wholly unjustifiable application of law to fact that has clearly been vested by a provision of law in the discretion of the agency; or - (N) otherwise unreasonable, arbitrary, capricious, or an abuse of discretion.]
+1 and rational basis for the inconsistency; 2 (I) the product of reasoning that is so illogical as to render it wholly 3 irrational; 4 (J) the product of a decision-making process in which the agency did not 5 consider a relevant and important matter relating to the propriety or desirability of the action in 6 question that a rational decision maker in similar circumstances would have considered prior to 7 taking that action; 8 (K) not required by law and its negative impact on the private rights 9 affected is so grossly disproportionate to the benefits accruing to the public interest from that 10 action that it must necessarily be deemed to lack any foundation in rational agency policy; 11 (L) based upon an irrational, illogical, or wholly unjustifiable 12 interpretation of a provision of law whose interpretation has clearly been vested by a provision 13 of law in the discretion of the agency; 14 (M) based upon an irrational, illogical, or wholly unjustifiable application 15 of law to fact that has clearly been vested by a provision of law in the discretion of the agency; 16 or 17 (N) otherwise unreasonable, arbitrary, capricious, or an abuse of 18 discretion.]; 19 END OF ALTERNATIVES 20 (b) In making the determinations under this section, the court shall review the whole 21 agency record, or those parts designated by the parties, and shall take due account of the rule of 22 harmless error.
+23